 Discover secluded bays, islands, golden beaches, and marine life such as seals, penguins and dolphins.
 An outdoor adventurer's dream and a coastal paradise featuring granite and marble rock formations.
 Explore the coastline and lush native forest by foot, go sailing on a catamaran or paddle through the crystal blue water in a kayak.

-"We love Abel Tasman for the sunny hills, dotted with vineyards, olive groves, cafes, galleries, the sea, rivers and the mountains.
-Fiona grew up here, roaming the hills and picking fruit in the summer".Local hosts, Alastair and Fiona
+"We love Abel Tasman for the sunny hills, dotted with vineyards, olive groves, cafes, galleries, the sea, rivers and the mountains."Local hosts, Alastair and Fiona

 Diverse landscapes, stretching from the ocean to the mountains.
 The impressive Southern Alps mountain range makes for a beautiful backdrop.
 Arthurs Pass and Aoraki/ Mount Cook National Parks offer magical hiking and cycling tracks as well as skiing in the winter months.
 And, a great place to experience the day-to-day rural life of a farmer and their animals.